Mikael-Helin/Python-Github-Repo/README.md

-# Python-Github-Repo
+# Python Github Repo

 Steps on how to create a pip repo on GitHub.
+You can pip install directly from a GitHub repo.

 ### Step 1: Create the Python Program